tomko-lab/tomko-lab.github.io/content/people/reza.md

 He specializes in spatial data science, natural language processing (NLP), executable text environments, and reinforcement learning.

-During his tenure in the Geomatics business, Reza has expertise in Spatial Databases and Spatial Programming, and experience in teaching, building surveying, and land surveying.
-He currently lives in Melbourne, and when he is not working, you can find him cooking or sport.
+During his tenure in the geomatics industry, Reza has acquired expertise in spatial databases and spatial programming, and deepened experience in teaching, building surveying, and land surveying.
+When he is not working, you can find him cooking or playing sport.

 ![profile](/images/people/reza.jpg)